djpardis/djpardis.github.io/gigs.md

 title: Gigs
 ---

+My very first DJ gig was in May 2017.
+Below is from a show in June 2019.

 <img src="/files/pics/djing.jpg" alt="Sim Simah and Pardis Noorzad (aka DJ Pardis)" title="Sim Simah and DJ Pardis">

 ### Song reviews